azurecitadel/vdc-networking-lab/README.md

 ## 5.1: Configure Users and Groups <a name="usersgroups"></a>

 **1)** To begin, we'll verify our domain name in the Azure portal.
-On the left hand side of the portal screen, click 'More Services' and then search for 'Azure Active Directory'.
+On the left hand side of the portal screen, click 'All Services' and then search for 'Azure Active Directory'.
 Click on 'Domain Name' and you will see the domain assigned to your Azure AD directory.

 ![AAD Domain Name](https://github.com/azurecitadel/vdc-networking-lab/blob/master/images/DomainName.jpg "AAD Domain Name")